-\Small refrigerators (about 4 cubic feet) are permitted with a maximum of two per room.

-- 6.6 Pets: Residents are not allowed to keep pets on campus except for fish in a clean aquarium under 10 gallons.
+- \ Small refrigerators (about 4 cubic feet) are permitted with a maximum of one per resident. - 6.6 Pets: Residents are not allowed to keep pets on campus except for fish in a clean aquarium under 10 gallons.
 This includes feeding or temporarily watching animals on campus.
+Pet care

+- paraphernalia is not permitted on campus unless the individual is approved by the Housing office for a service or comfort animal.
 Exceptions for service and emotional support animals to stay in the residence halls must be approved by the VP for Student Affairs prior to admission on campus. - 6.7 Improper Use on Balconies: Balconies must be clean and clear of trash.
 Do not hang clothes, towels, or other items off balconies to dry.
 Nothing may be hung from the balconies like blankets, curtains, bamboo rolls, hammocks, etc. Items may not be stored on balconies except orderly storage of surfboards, long boards, skateboards, shoes, and patio furniture.
 Nothing may be thrown from the balconies.
 Balconies are considered a part of your room; thus, all policies concerning your room apply to balconies.
 Use of balconies for entering and exiting is not permitted. - 6.8 Improper Use of Furniture: No University furnishings shall be moved out of a room at any time without the approval of the Residence Director.
 If furniture or arrangement of furniture in the room is deemed unsafe by the RD, the resident will be required to move or remove the unsafe furniture.
-Also, no HIU common area furniture may be moved into a room without the approval of the RD.
+Also, no HIU common area furnishing may be moved into a room without the approval of the RD.